giacomodeodato/vinn/README.md

         x = self.fc3(x)
         return x
 ```
+By default, `vinn` layers have a `kl` attribute returning the sum of the KL divergence between the layer prior and posterior approximation for each weight (and bias).
+Models extending `vinn.Module` have a `kl` attribute as well, it returns the sum of the KL divergence of each submodule in the model.

 ### Training
 Bayesian neural networks implemented using variational inference can be trained by optimizing the Evidence Lower BOund (ELBO):